Nesanco/SimpleGUI/README.md

 The library comes with a utility to quickly build item stacks and modify them.
 Using the ItemBuilder constructor, you can customize the itemstack to change its name, flags, enchants, etc

+# Paged GUIs

+The paged GUIs are intented to help make GUIs for things such as shops, vaults, lists, etc.

+The format, component, and locking aspect of the paged GUIs work the same way as the BasicGUIs, except, they will be applied to all pages within the paged GUI.
+The items added to the GUI will automatically move to the next page when there isnt enough space left

 # Need more help?

-Go into the GUI class to view every method, each method has a short description of what it does
+Go into the GUI classes to view every method, each method has a short description of what it does

 # TODO